-After the death of Emperor Caligula and his family at the hands of the Praetorian Guard, the future Emperor Claudius (41-54 CE) was found quivering behind a set of curtains, fearing for his own life, and named emperor.
-Historian Cassius Dio wrote, “At first the soldiers, supposing that he was someone else or perhaps had something worth taking, dragged him forth; and then, on recognizing him, they hailed him emperor and conducted him to the camp.
-Afterwards they together with their comrades entrusted to him the supreme power ....”
+Claudius was Roman emperor from 41 to 54 CE.
+After the death of Emperor Caligula (37-41 CE) and his family at the hands of the Praetorian Guard, the future Emperor Claudius was found quivering behind a set of curtains, fearing for his own life, and named emperor.
+Historian Cassius Dio wrote: "At first the soldiers, supposing that he was someone else or perhaps had something worth taking, dragged him forth; and then, on recognizing him, they hailed him emperor and conducted him to the camp.
+Afterwards they together with their comrades entrusted to him the supreme power ..."
+(60.1)

 But the man whom many considered too weak to rule could also be as merciless as those who ruled before him.
 Like his predecessors, he was paranoid, quick to anger, and did not hesitate to put supposed enemies to death.
 This paranoia was not without foundation.
 Although a revolt led by Scribimanus, governor of Upper Illyricum, was easily put down with many of the participants being executed, ties to the conspirators led to many high ranking officials in Rome.
-Claudius had thirty-five senators and four hundred others executed or forced to commit suicide.
-Cassius Dio wrote, “,,,,he caused all who came near him, men and women alike to be searched, for fear they might have a dagger, and at banquets he was sure to have some soldiers present.”
-His paranoia did not stop with conspirators, like Caligula, he had problems with the city’s Jews and to avoid further rioting, he had them all expelled from the city.
+Claudius had 35 senators and 400 others executed or forced to commit suicide.
+Cassius Dio wrote: “... he caused all who came near him, men and women alike to be searched, for fear they might have a dagger, and at banquets he was sure to have some soldiers present” (60.3.)
+His paranoia did not stop with conspirators; like Caligula, he had problems with the city’s Jews, and to avoid further rioting, he had them all expelled from the city.

 Married four times, Claudius had very poor luck with women.
-In reference to these marriages and his relationship to his freedmen associates (Narcissus and Pallas), Dio wrote, “It was not these infirmities, however, that caused the deterioration of Claudius so much as it was the freedmen and the women with whom he associated.”
-He married twice during his time as emperor - neither marriage being a wise choice.
+In reference to these marriages and his relationship to his freedmen associates (Narcissus and Pallas), Dio wrote: “It was not these infirmities, however, that caused the deterioration of Claudius so much as it was the freedmen and the women with whom he associated” (60.2).
+He married twice during his time as emperor, neither marriage being a wise choice.
 All the women he married (in particular Messalina and Agrippina) had immense influence over him as did the two freedmen.
-Dio added, “Moreover, he was afflicted by cowardice, which often so overpowered him that he could not reason out anything as he ought.
-They (his wives and freedmen) seized upon this failing of his, too, to accomplish many of their purposes.”
+Dio added:

 His marriage to Agrippina (urged to do so by Pallas) was something he regretted shortly after exchanging vows, for it was also disastrous.
 The manipulative Agrippina (who was also his niece) was intent on having her son Nero named the next emperor.
 Initially, she had planned to have Nero marry Claudius’s daughter, Claudia Octavia, but changed her mind when Nero was adopted by Claudius, becoming his successor.